 It's messy.
 It's passionate.
 And the first time usually hurts the most.
-We're of course discussing the all consuming and universal experience of love here.
-Robert Sternberg, the leading theorist on all things amorous, has added years to our lives, saving us from reruns of 90210 (Team Dylan) and rereads of Sweet Valley High, by uncovering the mechanisms that make our hearts tick.
-Sternberg's research presents us with the triangular theory of love (protractors not necessary).
-This three-prong theory maintains that there are three key components which form a triangle and that these elements are the building blocks for the various types of love that we endure throughout our lives.
+We're of course discussing the all-consuming and universal experience of love.
+Robert Sternberg, the leading theorist on all things amorous, has added years to our lives—saving us from reruns of 90210 (Team Dylan) and rereads of Sweet Valley High—by uncovering the mechanisms that make our hearts tick.
+Sternberg's research presents us with the triangular theory of love (protractors not necessary), which affirms three key components as the foundation for the various types of love we endure throughout our lives.

-The first side of the triangle is intimacy, which includes feelings of communication, support, and friendship that characterize warm, loving relationships.
-The next is passion, which takes the form of physical feelings of desire– essentially the heat and intensity typical of the beginning stages of a relationship.
-The final component, commitment, completes the triangle, marking the importance of working through relationship issues and actively deciding to remain devoted to one's partner and to work through any problems that may arise; this constituent of the triangle is what allows a relationship to sustain itself even during fluctuations of passion and intimacy.
-Of course, no experience is the same for all couples (or even for the individuals within a couple), so psychologists note that Sternberg’s triangle comes in various shapes and sizes with each of the three components varying in intensity during stages of a relationship.
-Psychologists have characterized all kinds of different experiences– from "empty love," when a couple is high in commitment, but lacks any intimacy and passion, to "infatuation," when the passion is pumping but devoid of ntimacy or commitment.
+The first side of this triangle is intimacy—feelings of communication, support, and friendship that characterize warm, loving relationships.
+The next is passion, which takes the shape of physical feelings of desire—essentially, the heat and intensity typical of the beginning stages of a relationship.
+And the third component, commitment, completes the triangle, marking the importance of working through relationship issues and actively deciding to remain devoted to one's partner.
+According to Sternberg, it’s commitment that allows a relationship to sustain itself during fluctuations of passion and intimacy.
+Of course, no experience is the same for all couples (or even for the individuals within a couple), so psychologists note that Sternberg’s triangle comes in countless shapes and sizes, with each of the three components varying in intensity during stages of a relationship.
+Psychologists have characterized all kinds of different experiences—from "empty love" (when a couple is rich in commitment, but lacks any intimacy and passion) to "infatuation" (when the passion is pumping, but intimacy and commitment are in short supply).

-Although these are simplistic notions of love, Sternberg concedes that love is a multifaceted experience and usually the three sides of the triangle work in tandem to form more complex experiences.
-Typically a couple that experiences high intimacy and passion is on the road to "romantic love."
-If this stage of love feels like a high to you, that's because it is.
-This honeymoon stage of a relationship is marked by feelings of intense euphoria and the release of our reward-activation neurotransmitters, like dopamine.
-If you have ever found yourself in a trance-like state whereby your person of interest is the only thing on your mind and you engage in 20-minute conversations with friends, but haven't heard a word they've said) is occupied by that sole person of interest, there is scientific evidence to support that you are (insane?) experiencing a normal stage of love.
+Although these are simplistic notions of love, Sternberg concedes that love is a dynamic experience, and that each side of the triangle supports the others to form more complex experiences.
+Typically, a couple familiar with high intimacy and high passion is speeding down the road of "romantic love."
+(If this route feels like a high to you, that's because it is.)
+The honeymoon stage of a relationship is marked by feelings of intense euphoria and the release of reward-activation neurotransmitters, like dopamine.
+If you’ve ever found yourself in a trance-like state whereby your brain (and twenty-minute conversations with friends, during which you probably haven't heard a word they've said) is occupied by that sole person of interest, there is scientific evidence to support that you are insane—er, I mean, experiencing a normal stage of love.

-This passionate stage of a relationship is the one in which Western societies place a huge emphasis, so much so, that people refuse to marry without it.
-In fact, in Western societies some only marry with this ONE component present (Sorry Khole and Lamar, I do love your pistachio commercial though).
-However, coupled with commitment, it is the component of the triangle that, if we are lucky, lasts in some form.
-Usually after around six to twenty-four months though, the feelings of intense euphoria dissipate to a normal degree, which is actually beneficial for both your productivity and sanity.
+This passionate stage of a relationship is the one on which Western societies place so great an emphasis—so much so, that people refuse to marry without it.
+In fact, some people marry with only this component in mind.
+(Sorry, Khloe and Lamar.
+I do love your pistachio commercial, though.)
+If we are lucky, this passion will last to some degree: Usually after six to twenty-four months, feelings of intense euphoria dissipate to a “normal” degree, which is actually beneficial for your productivity and your sanity.

-But, what if this euphoric, lovecrazy component lasted indefinitely?
-And what if this stage of love was unrequited?
-This actually occurs to five percent of the population who suffer from a condition known as Limerence.
-Patients recount feelings of intense grief following a break up, characterized by chest pains, heart palpitations, insomnia, lethargy, and an inability to consume food.
+But what if this love-crazy component lasted indefinitely?
+And what if it went unrequited?
+This actually occurs in five percent of the population, who suffer from a condition known as Limerence.
+Patients recount feelings of intense grief following a break-up, characterized by chest pains, heart palpitations, insomnia, lethargy, and an inability to consume food.
 Albert Wakin, a leading expert on Limerence and Professor of Psychology at Sacred Heart University, defines Limerence as an involuntary and incessant state of "compulsory longing for another person."

-As aforementioned, although most feel intense euphoria and experience the release of dopamine, oxytocin, and elevated levels of testosterone and estrogen at the beginning of a relationship, these hormone levels eventually return to normal after six to twenty-four months.
-However, those who suffer from Limerence are permanently trapped in this stage of euphoria and their cognitions and behaviors become obsessive and compulsive.
-Although recovery research on this condition is relatively inchoate, individuals can undergo a combination of medication and therapy to combat symptoms of Limerence.
-Those who are impacted can enter treatment involving cognitive behavioral therapy as well as take antidepressants, which inhibits the part of the brain that is responsible for obsessive thoughts) and cognitive behavioral therapy to combat symptoms of Limerence.
+While many experience intense euphoria and the release of dopamine, oxytocin, and elevated levels of testosterone and estrogen at the beginning of a relationship, these hormone levels eventually return to normal (after six to twenty-four months) for most people.
+However, those who suffer from Limerence are permanently trapped in this stage of euphoria, their cognitions and behaviors turning obsessive and compulsive.
+Although recovery research on this condition is relatively inchoate, individuals can undergo a combination of medical treatment (usually antidepressants, which inhibit the part of the brain responsible for obsessive thoughts) and cognitive behavioral therapy to combat symptoms of Limerence.

-Although the medication and therapy are providing promising results, the leading experts on Limerence ascertain that usually individuals suffer Limerence for three to five years.
-However, in some cases Limerence can last for decades.
-Albert Wakin even states that one patient who suffers from Limerence has had the condition for nearly 60 years.
-Although not recognized yet in the Diagnostic Statistical Manual for Mental Disorders, 4th edition (DSM-IV), some researchers hope that the condition will be added for the forthcoming manual due in 2013.
+While medication and therapy show promising results, leading experts on Limerence find that individuals typically suffer symptoms for three to five years.
+In some cases, Limerence can last for decades.
+Albert Wakin even encountered one patient who’s suffered it for nearly 60 years.
+Although not yet recognized in the Diagnostic Statistical Manual for Mental Disorders (4th edition, DSM-IV), some researchers hope the condition will be added for the forthcoming manual, due out in 2013.

-However, the condition of Limerence is ripe with room for dialogue.
+Still, the (official) verdict on how to categorize and treat Limerence is out.
 First and foremost, is this an actual condition or are we merely giving people an excuse for letting their thoughts go into overdrive?
-Secondly, since some antidepressant medications have shown to work in inhibiting the obsessive thoughts, is Limerence actually an extension or unique sub-type of depression?
-Can disconnecting from the person of interest really eliminate these maladaptive symptoms?
+Second, since some antidepressant medications have shown to be effective in inhibiting obsessive thoughts, is Limerence actually an extension or unique sub-type of depression?
+Can disconnecting from the person of interest really eliminate maladaptive symptoms?

-It is also possible that this condition is an exacerbation of an anxious style of attachment.
-Lastly, although it is possible to impact both genders, I imagine that there is a large disparity between men and women.
-According to Professor Wakin, brain-imaging research as well as screening devices are currently underway to further delineate our understanding of Limerence.
-Professor Wakin also states that this condition is widely misunderstood and misinterpreted and that further empirical research is in progress to yield a more comprehensive understanding of this condition.
-He notes that there are several parallels between Limerence and Obsessive Compulsive Disorder as well as Substance Dependence and future research should illuminate these similarities.
-Furthermore, it is imperative that individuals do not equate "infatuation" with "Limerence" as the two are distinct experiences and although euphoria may play a role in both, it is Limerence that leads to deleterious consequences, whereas more pleasant emotions are derived from "infatuation."
+It’s also possible that this condition is an exacerbation of an anxious style of attachment.
+Although Limerence impacts both genders, I imagine there is a large disparity between its effects on men and women.
+According to Professor Wakin, brain-imaging research as well as that using screening devices is currently underway to elucidate our understanding of Limerence.
+Professor Wakin also states that this condition is still widely misunderstood and that further empirical research is necessary to yield a more comprehensive understanding of its nature.
+He notes that there are several parallels between Limerence and Obsessive Compulsive Disorder, as well as Substance Dependence, and that future research should illuminate these similarities.
+Furthermore, it’s imperative that individuals resist automatically equating infatuation with Limerence, as the two are distinct experiences.
+And although euphoria may play a role in both, it is Limerence that leads to deleterious consequences—whereas more pleasant emotions are often derived from infatuation.

-Whether one is experiencing the beginning stages of L-o-v-e or walking along the more perilous tightrope of Limerence, both experiences deserve future attention and research.
-To reference another distinguished expert on the power of love, Celine Dion, if you find yourself sitting in your parked car in the pouring rain all by yourself during nights when the wind was so cold, wondering if someone is your strength when you are weak, have no fear---your heart will go on...unless of course you begin to experience heart palpitations and dry-heaving, then it may be time to investigate exactly which L-word you are suffering from.
+Whether one is experiencing the initial stages of L-o-v-e or walking along the more perilous tightrope of Limerence, both experiences deserve further attention and research.
+To reference another distinguished expert on the power of love, Celine Dion, if you find yourself sitting in your parked car in the pouring rain all by yourself during nights when the wind was so cold, wondering if someone is your strength when you are weak, have no fear—your heart will go on...unless, of course, you begin to experience heart palpitations and dry-heaving, in which case it might be time to investigate exactly which L-word you are suffering from.

 Miller, R. S. & Perlman, D. (2009).
 Intimate Relationships.
 New York, NY: McGraw-Hill.